 Abhishek joined Watsi on March 12th, 2013.
-Five years ago, Abhishek became the 53rd member to automatically support a new Watsi patient every month.
-Since then, 5,416 more people have become monthly donors!
-Abhishek's most recent donation traveled 1,900 miles to support Ben, a toddler from Haiti, to undergo prep for heart surgery.
+Eight years ago, Abhishek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Abhishek's most recent donation traveled 8,700 miles to support Zawadi, a friendly girl from Tanzania, to fund burn treatment.

 Abhishek has funded healthcare for 58 patients in 13 countries.